 Grand Marnier Souffle

-I’ve made the Grand Marnier Souffle several times over the years and each time it is different.
-Sometimes they are tall, sometimes they are short.
-In order to get the soufflé to puff up with a nice carefree look you need to make the “ridge” at the top before baking it.
-If done properly, this allows the soufflé to puff up with a nice carefree look about it.
-Mine puffed up but by the time I took the picture it started to fall.
+I’ve made the Grand Marnier Souffle several times over the years and each time they turn out different.
+In my experiences they can turn out tall or sometimes fall short.
+Moreover, to get a soufflé to puff up, make a “ridge” at the top before baking it.
+When this is done properly, the soufflé will puff up with a nice carefree look about it.

 Unsalted butter 6 Tablespoons + more for buttering ramekins

 Sugar 1 cup + more for dusting ramekins